 Promotional emails as the name suggests are used for promoting a product or service.
 Most often, they also include a discount, a promo voucher, or some concession meant to drive immediate sales or conversion.
 They form a crucial part of the overall digital marketing plan that wants to convert users along with building a relationship.

 When promotional emails are not executed properly, users will simply discover how to block these unwanted emails.
-This could potentially detrimentally impact your entire mailing list that you painstakingly built.
+This could potentially detrimentally impact your entire list mailing list that you painstakingly built.

 Although promotional emails are transactional in nature, if used properly they can also be used to ensure customer loyalty and engagement.
 Take, for example, Airbnb.
 The travel aggregator sends emails suggesting the prime properties in locations that the traveler is heading to.